Erin Malloy MD

 MD: University of Florida College of Medicine, Gainesville, Florida

 Residency: Medical University of South Carolina, Charleston, South Carolina—Psychiatry

 Fellowship: University of South Carolina—Child and Adolescent Psychiatry

 I’ve been here at UNC since 1998, arriving just after I finished my child psychiatry fellowship.
 At that point I thought I’d stick around for a year or two.
-So now it’s been over ten years, with getting married and having two children (ages 5 and 1) along the way.
-We’re pretty busy with the kids, with soccer, taekwondo, playing Barbies and chasing after the little one.
-I also try to find time to run, swim, cook something more exciting than Mac and Cheese, and read.
+So now it’s been over ten years, with getting married and having two children along the way.
+We’re pretty busy with the kids, with school, swim team and chasing after the little one.
+I also try to find time to run, cook something more exciting than Mac and Cheese, and read.

 While I must admit I’m part Gator and part Tarheel (some years that’s gotten me into trouble come the NCAA basketball tournament), UNC’s a place where I can really combine my three passions: taking care of patients, teaching, and family.
 I’m truly honored and excited to have the opportunity to be an advisor for the UNC School of Medicine.
 And chances are, I won’t tell you to become an accountant.